getbraincloud/braincloud-csharp/README.md

 This scene will act as a brainCloud Manager when instanced in the main scene.
 ## Authenticating
-A very brief overview of authenticating in Godot...
+A brief overview of authenticating in Godot...

 This is a basic project containing a **Main** scene with a Button to request authentication, and a **BrainCloudManager** scene that will be used for making brainCloud requests.
 The script attached to the **Main** scene adds an instance of the **BrainCloudManager** scene, and then uses a reference to this instance to initialize the brainCloud Wrapper.